Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

 When interconnecting arrays, we first input the original Mackey-Glass or sinusoidal input into the first array via the input and readout method previously described.
-We then analyse the memory and non-linearity of each individual frequency output channel (described later).
+We then analyse the memory and nonlinearity of each individual frequency output channel (described later).
 A particular frequency channel of interest is converted to an appropriate field range.
 The resulting field sequence then applied to the next array via the computing scheme previously described.
 This process is then repeated for the next array in the network.
 The outputs from every network layer are concatenated for learning.

-\subsection{Task selection}
+\subsection{Task Selection}

-In the following, we focused on temporally-driven regression tasks that require memory and non-linearity.
-Considering a sequence of T inputs $\big [\mathbf{s}(1),\mathbf{s}(2),...,\mathbf{s}(\rm{T}) \big]$, the physical system response is a series of observations $\big [\mathbf{o}(1),\mathbf{o}(2),...,\mathbf{o}(\rm{T}) \big]$ across time.
+Throughout this manuscript, we focus on temporally-driven regression tasks that require memory and nonlinearity.
+Considering a sequence of T inputs $s(t)$ = $\big [s(1),s(2),...,s(\rm{T}) \big]$, the physical system response is a series of observations $o(t)$ = $\big [o(1),o(2),...,o(\rm{T}) \big]$ across time.
 These observations can be gathered from a single reservoir configuration as in Figure \ref{Samples}, or can be a collection of activities from multiple reservoirs, in parallel or inter-connected as in Figure \ref{RC_network}.
-In other words, the response of the system $\mathbf{o}(t)$ at time t is the concatenation of the outputs of the different reservoirs used in the architecture considered.
-The FMR readout characterises the state of each reservoir into approximately 300 features.
+In other words, the response of the system $o(t)$ at time t is the concatenation of the outputs of the different reservoirs used in the architecture considered.
 The tasks faced can be divided into five categories: